 Alchemy.
 A philosophical tradition whose practitioners claimed was the precursor to profound powers.
 Alchemists searched for ways to transform metals such as iron, nickel, and lead into noble metals (gold or silver).
 Along the way, alchemists developed techniques that led to modern chemistry.

 OK, I’m not an alchemist in the strictest sense of the word.
-What I can do is improve and possibly transform your products by helping you engineer the materials used in your products.
+What I can do is improve and possibly transform your products by helping you engineer the materials in your products.
 Whether I work with you directly or you take my metallurgy courses, you will get the materials engineering information and knowledge needed to confidently make decisions and solve problems related to product design and manufacturing.

 Optimizing and transforming products